Types of Oral Diseases

 - Reduction in appetite and dulled sense of taste

-Oral thrush can be prevented by sticking to a oral hygiene routine that includes daily brushing and flossing.
+Oral thrush can be prevented by sticking to an oral hygiene routine that includes daily brushing and flossing.
 Once thrush is diagnosed in the mouth, your dentist may prescribe certain antibiotics to kill the fungal spores before the infection progresses.

 More commonly known as “bad breath”, halitosis is a chronic condition that can be caused by a number of risk factors, including smoking, poor dental hygiene, and existing respiratory tract infections.
 Halitosis can also be a side effect of gingivitis or periodontitis, which are caused by plaque and tartar buildup around the teeth and gums.
 This condition can lead to anxiety in social settings, as the mouth odor can be very noticeable in close face-to-face encounters.